 Confidentiality of Proceedings: The University shall take all reasonable steps to ensure the confidentiality of all proceedings, and the records produced therefrom.
-However, should any matter developed during the course of the proceedings become public knowledge, the University reserves the right to issue appropriate statements.
+However, should any matter developed during the proceedings become public knowledge, the University reserves the right to issue appropriate statements.